davis-adam-m/davis-adam-m.github.io/projects/project-1.md

 [![Cleaned Table with Applied Steps]({{ site.baseurl }}/assets/project-1/applied steps.png)](https://davis-adam-m.github.io/assets/project-1/applied%20steps.png)
 *An example of a finished table with a list of several applied steps visible to the right.*

 A significant requirement of this project was to perform a linear regression analysis on the correlation between customer purchases and average state income.
 For this requirement, I created a regression table listing all states with x (average state income) and y (average customer purchases over 6mo period) variables, as well as calculated columns for x^2, y^2, and xy.
-I then used DAX measures to calculate all the variables necessary for the regression formula (b, m, etc.) as well as r^2 for the correlation between variables.
+I then used DAX measures to calculate all the variables necessary for the regression formula (b, m, etc.) as well as r^2 coefficient for the correlation between variables.

 [![Regression Table with DAX Measure]({{ site.baseurl }}/assets/project-1/dax example.png)](https://davis-adam-m.github.io/assets/project-1/dax%20example.png)
 *The final form of the regression table with an example of the DAX measure calculating the variable m.*